sph-mn/sescript/readme.md

 ```

 # possible enhancements and ideas
-* support docstrings
+* support docstrings as is already implemented in sc
+* es6 syntax: support new syntax (class, string templates, default parameters, object destructuring, async/await, import/export, const, let) and/or replace old syntax with new one (arrow functions for lambdas, still need a way to use the function keyword, coffeescript has -> => for that)
+* translate scheme comments. scheme comments dont appear in the output, only ``(ses-comment "comment string")`` or ses-insert can be used. could use guile-reader but because that is a difficult to handle dependency it might be better to preprocess and replace all comments with ses-comment expressions
 * add a command-line option to load custom syntax extensions from a file
-* translate scheme comments. scheme comments dont appear in the output, only ``(ses-comment "comment string")`` or ses-insert can be used
 * more syntax checks and error messages
-* remove support of nullary as a syntactic keyword as it can be implemented with javascript
-* an extension that supports hygienic macros and a scheme like module system. implement do-while as an example
+* an extension that supports hygienic macros and a scheme like module system. it would be easy to add something that allows generating sescript code with scheme. for syntax-rules/syntax-case, pattern matching that supports nested lists would be needed, ice-9-match could be used or maybe the simple split-by-pattern from sph-list can be extended to support nested patterns